Valdora, Queensland: Geography

 The Yandina-Coolum Road runs along the eastern boundary.

 History

-Valdora was part of the Yandina Cattle Run in the mid-19th century.
-Early selections were made after 1868 as cattlergrazing was the main early industry.
-Farming and timber followed, along with fruit, dairying and sugarcane, which remains a rural economy.
-Its name was replaced Valdora in order to avoid confusion with another Golden Valley abroad in Queensland.

 Golden Valley State School opened on 27 August 1918.
 On 1 July 1940, it was renamed Valdora State School.
 It was at Valdora Road.
 In 1949, the school building was moved to a new location in neighbouring Yandina Creek and re-opened on 1 February 1949 as Yandina Creek State School, which closed on 7 August 1964.

 The Sunshine Coast Solar Farm commenced operating in July 2017.
 It is the first solar farm in Australia built by a local government.